 is difficult.
 Sometimes individuals on our teams don’t seem to want to build a relationship with us as managers.
 Some folks may have had a bad experience with management in the past and others may look at the job as just a “Jay.Oh.Be”.
 They don’t come to work with the mindset to build relationships.
 Some employees are just there for the paycheck and these folks are usually the least engaged.

 Last week, I blogged about how to influence your manager and get your VP to notice you.
 That post is here.
 I also promised that I would explain how to run the same game on individual contributors if you are a manager or the VP.

 Building team trust is easier said than done, especially when you inherit a team vs. building a team via direct hires.
 This week I share a tactic I have used effectively with leadership teams in the past to build trust throughout the org.

 Just to provide perspective, last weeks blog was a suggestion to help individual contributors manage their manage.
-My suggestion was for individual contributors to take the opportunity and send a complimentary email about your direct manager, to your managers – manager.
-This email would be complimentary of your first line manager and does two things:
+My suggestion was for individual contributors to take the opportunity and send a complimentary email to your direct manager, to your managers – manager.
+This email would be complimentary to your first line manager and does two things:

 - Gives your VP visibility into who YOU are as an individual contributor

 - Gives your manager the opportunity to look at you in a different light.
 You are not just someone who needs to be managed, you are now an ally.
 Management is a lonely game and most managers do not believe they have ally’s reporting to them.

 If you are cynical about this tactic or your manager, please read the post where I explain more here.